benwilcock/python-cloudfoundry-demo/README.md

 #### This App Depends On....

-* Cloud Foundry PostgreSQL Service (*instructions to attach this service when using Pivotal Web Services are below*)
+* Cloud Foundry PostgreSQL Service attached to the space where you push it (*instructions on to create and attach this service when using Pivotal Web Services are below*)

 #### To Run The App on PWS...